Rich Plugins Data Structures

 headers This field overrides response HTTP headers.

 override_error This setting provides enhanced customization for returning custom errors.
-It should be utilised alongside response_body for optimal effect.
+It should be utilized alongside response_body for optimal effect.

 response_body This field serves as an alias for response_error and holds the HTTP response body.